 - Older workers can help to mentor and pass on skills to younger staff members

 By hiring a multi-generational workforce, businesses can encourage older workers to act as mentors.
 By working closely with older team members who have experience in dealing with a wide range of working scenarios, younger team members can pick up invaluable skills without having to attend costly training programmes.

 Welsh music icon Tom Jones is a classic example of mentorship in action.
-Having enjoyed a six-decade musical career, the 76-year-old singer from Pontypridd is now putting his talents to use as a coach and mentor to young singers on ITV’s The Voice.
+Having enjoyed a six-decade musical career, the singer from Pontypridd is now putting his talents to use as a coach and mentor to young singers on ITV’s The Voice.

 - Having older workers in your team can appeal to an ageing population

 It’s not just the workers within your company who are getting older.
 With life expectancy on the rise, you can also expect to deal with older customers as the years pass.